Elvis Andrus Player Props: White Sox vs. Dodgers

 Elvis Andrus At The Plate

-- Andrus is batting .197 with four doubles, a home run and 13 walks.
+- Andrus is hitting .195 with four doubles, a home run and 15 walks.

-- He has gone deep in one of 45 games, and in 0.6% of his plate appearances.

-- In seven games this season (15.6%), Andrus has picked up an RBI, and in five of those games (11.1%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In seven games this year (15.2%), Andrus has picked up an RBI, and in five of those games (10.9%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.